michael-gazda/nameservice/spec/02_state.md

 	Price sdk.Coins      `json:"price"`
 }
 ```

+If a parameter value in the Whois data is modified
+a new parameter set is created and the previous one
+rendered inactive.

 In the case where there is no record for a name, the function
 NewWhois can be used to return a Whois struct with the
 price set to MinNamePrice: